chrislo27/RhythmHeavenRemixEditor/docs/README.md

 for a perfect fade-out.

 ![4/4 time signature](readme/timeSignature.png)<br>
 The **time signature** tool changes the time signature.
-It supports beat units of 2, 4, 8, and 16.
+It supports lower beat units of 2, 4, 8, and 16.
 Use this tool to your advantage to create measures so your patterns don't sound "off".
 You can only place this on non-negative beats.